 Here’s an example of this in action: After GDPR hits, hiring companies are responsible for deleting candidate data and reacting to requests regarding data.
 And as HR Tech vendors, we need to make sure we can delete it for them, and react quickly and appropriately to other requests.
 If an EU-based candidate messages a hiring team they’ve been communicating with that they want some or all of their data erased, that hiring team will rely on its vendors to delete that information.

 What can be helpful is listing out all the pieces of information your customers will care about.
-These are the most important personally identifiable information that we collect about candidates on behalf of our customers:
+For instance, these are the most important personally identifiable information that we collect about candidates on behalf of our customers:

 Another consideration many companies have is whether to hire a Data Protection Officer (“DPO”).
 Even though hiring a DPO is mainly a priority for larger enterprises than Codility, we still plan to add one to our ranks.
 Codility processes significant amounts of person data—we’re talking thousands of candidates every month.
 We want our clients to feel like they’re in good hands, and our having a DPO, whose main responsibility is to ensure compliance with data laws, further backs up our statement that we’re committed to delivering premium products and services for companies looking to bolster their tech hiring.
 Hiring a DPO is a great way to turn GDPR from a daunting challenge into an opportunity to differentiate your offering.